Degree spectra of homeomorphism types of compact Polish spaces: Comparing compact and Polish presentations

-\paragraph{Reformulation.} Again, we use some overtness argument to reformulate the problem.
+\paragraph{Reformulation.} Again, we use an overtness argument to reformulate the problem.

-We can reformulate the jumps of the Polish presentations of~$X$, i.e.~the degrees~$\d'$ such that~$X$ has a~$\d$-computable Polish presentation.

-As we have already seen the degrees of Polish presentations of~$X$ coincide with the degrees of copies of~$X$ as elements of~$\V(\hil)$.
-In the same way, the jumps of these degrees are exactly the jumps of the copies of~$X$ in~$\V(\hil)$.
+As we have already seen, the degrees of Polish presentations of~$X$ coincide with the degrees of copies of~$X$ as elements of~$\V(\hil)$.
+In the same way, we show that the jumps of these degrees are exactly the jumps of the copies of~$X$ in~$\V(\hil)$.

 Again, we abstract away from~$\V(\hil)$ to make the results easier to read.
-Let~$S$ be an effective countably-based space with a fixed index basis~$(B_i)_{i\in\N}$ that is closed under finite intersections.
-Let~$(U^S_i)_{i\in\N}$ be an effective enumeration of the effective open subsets of~$S$:~$U^S_i=\bigcup_{j\in W_i}B_j$.
+Let~$S$ be a countably-based space with a fixed index basis~$(B_i)_{i\in\N}$ that is closed under finite intersections.
+Let~$(U_i)_{i\in\N}$ be the canonical enumeration of the effective open subsets of~$S$ defined by~$U_i=\bigcup_{j\in W_i}B_j$, where~$W_i$ is the~$i$th c.e.~subset of~$\N$.
+We will apply the next result to~$S=\V(\hil)$.